Last Updated on August 31, 2023

 Adding sesame seeds to salads, stir fries, and other dishes will add magnesium as well as a number of other important minerals.

 Bean-based dishes and dips are other options to include in your rotation.
-(Find more recipes and meal ideas in my free e-book.)
 Snack on nuts when you need something satisfying to tide you over, or try some delicious chocolate-covered almonds for a healthier treat.

 Magnesium Benefits ~ Apply Topically